Kerensk1y/News_parser/README.md

 ## Prerequisites

-Make sure you have the following Python modules installed to run this project:
+:pushpin: Make sure you have the following Python modules installed to run this project:

-:pushpin: Used Python modules required for installation: _requests, bs4, pyTelegramBotAPI_
+- pyTelegramBotAPI
+- bs4
+- requests

-In addition, the project utilizes built-in Python modules, including:
+:pushpin: In addition, the project utilizes built-in Python modules, including:

-:pushpin: Used Built-in Python modules: _time, os, logging_
+- time
+- os
+- logging

 ## Python Version